 For foodstuffs and agricultural products, ecological / organic can mean products that have been produced in a certain way.
 This concerns vegetable or animal raw materials, where no or less fertilizer and pesticides are used.
 If you buy organic lettuce in the store, you can count on it being grown according to these methods.
 There are laws to enforce this and there are control organizations that control this.

-Cosmetics and cosmetic raw materials can also be called ecological / organic, but there is no legal basis for this.
+Cosmetics and cosmetic raw materials can also be called ecological / organic, but in most cases there is no legal basis for this.
 There is no law that enforces that the cosmetic or the raw materials for it must meet certain requirements.
-This means that everyone can call every cosmetic raw material and every cosmetic product organic, regardless of origin.
+This means that everyone can call almost every cosmetic raw material and every cosmetic product organic, regardless of origin.

 Such cosmetics will often be comparable to legally regulated foodstuffs, but there will also be tampering.
 Finally, you can charge more money for organic detergent, although it contains the same as in the non-organic detergent.